k-greene-engr/TestRepo/README.md

 # TestRepo
 Initial test repo for GitHub.
+Edited Readme file and checked for changes.